5aurabhRanjan/nestedbayes/RSA.md

 ### SOSMC
 Do different orderings of the world, or parsing, models sometimes result in better samplers?
 If so, then SOSMC may help.

+### Lifted inference
+One partial fix for the problem of large state spaces is to leverage symmetry in the model to do *lifted inference*.
+For instance, if there are multiple objects but their identities don't matter, then there is a permutation-group symmetry.
+By reducing the model space to equivalence classes before inference a lot of work can be saved.
+However, it can be had to find and harder to exploit symmetries.
+How many models we care about have exploitable symmetries?

+It is debatable how much symmetries matter when using sampling methods (as opposed to enumeration): the samples represent their equivalence classes in distribution.

+It may be that data structures that work at the level of equivalence classes may be able to get much of the benefit without very hard program analysis.
+For instance a library for dealing with random sets (or more generally with random objects) could take care of the permutation group symmetry.

 ###Variational inference

 ###SMT solvers
   particularly in literalListener

+###Tracing
+Whatever inference algorithm is used for the sub-model, it should pay to do very aggressive compilation.
+For instance, tracing out and unrolling a large part of the control flow, inlining coroutine and scoring code, and other partial evaluation.